-- ii.
-Any area characterized by slopes greater than 15 percent; and the following types of geologic units as defined by the latest geologic USGS maps: m (modified land), Af (artificial fill), Qal (alluvium), Qw (wetland deposits), Qb (beach deposits), Qtf (tide-flat deposits), Qls (landslide deposits), Qmw (mass-wastage deposits), Qf (fan deposits), Qvr and Qvs series of geologic material types (Vashon recessional outwash and Steilacoom Gravel), and Qvi (Ice-contact deposits). - Areas classified as having severe or very severe erosion potential by the Natural Resources Conservation Service, United States Department of Agriculture. - 2.
-Landslide Hazard Areas.
+- 2. Landslide Hazard Areas.
 Landslide hazard areas are areas potentially subject to landslides based on a combination of geologic, topographic, and hydrologic factors.
 They include areas susceptible because of any combination of bedrock, soil, slope, slope aspect, structure, hydrology, or other factors.
-Landslide hazard areas are identified as any area meeting the following: - a.
+Landslide hazard areas are identified as any area with meeting all three of the following characteristics: - a.
 Any slope area with the combination of the following three characteristics: - i.
-Slopes steeper than 15 percent and a vertical relief of ten (10) or more feet. - ii.
-Hillsides intersecting geologic contacts with a relatively permeable sediment overlying a relatively impermeable sediment or bedrock; and - iii.
-Springs or groundwater seepage. - b.
-Any area which has exhibited movement during the Holocene epoch (from 10,000 years ago to present) or that are underlain or covered by mass wastage debris of that epoch. - c.
-Any area potentially unstable due to rapid stream incision, stream bank erosion or undercutting by wave action. - d.
-Any area located on an alluvial fan presently subject to, or potentially subject to, inundation by debris flows or catastrophic flooding. - e.
-Any area where the slope is greater than the angle of repose of the soil; that is, the slope relies on cohesion for stability. - f.
-Any shoreline designated or mapped as Class U (Unstable), Uos (Unstable old slides), Urs (Unstable recent slides), and Class I (Intermediate) by the Washington Department of Ecology Coastal Zone Atlas. - g.
-Slopes that are parallel or subparallel to planes of weakness (such as bedding planes, joint systems, and fault planes) in subsurface materials; - h.
-Slopes having gradients steeper than 80 percent subject to rockfall during seismic shaking. - i.
-Any area with a slope of 40 percent or steeper and with a vertical relief of 10 feet or more except areas composed of bedrock.
-A slope is delineated by establishing its toe
+Slopes steeper than 25-15 percent and a vertical relief of ten (10) or more feet. - ii.
+Hillsides intersecting geologic contacts that contain impermeable soils (typically silt and clay) frequently inter-bedded with permeable granular soils (predominantly sand and gravel), or impermeable soils overlain with permeable soils with a relatively permeable sediment overlying a relatively impermeable sediment or bedrock; and. - iii.
+Springs or groundwater seepage. - a.b.
+Any area which has exhibited movement during the Holocene epoch (from 10,000 years ago to present) or that are underlain or covered by mass wastage debris of that epoch. - b.c.
+Any area potentially unstable due to rapid stream incision, stream bank erosion or undercutting by wave action. - e.d.
+Any area located on an active alluvial fan presently subject to, or potentially subject to, inundation by debris flows or deposition of stream transported sediments catastrophic flooding. - d.e.
+Any area where the slope is greater than the angle of repose of the soil.